wazuh/wazuh-documentation/source/gcp/supported-services/cloud_audit_logs.rst

 - **Data Access**
 - **System Event**

 Wazuh supports collecting those logs by using the ``gcp-pubsub`` module.
-Details on how to configure the module can be found :ref:`gcp-pubsub configuration reference <gcp-pubsub>`.
+Details on how to configure the module can be found in the :ref:`gcp-pubsub configuration reference <gcp-pubsub>`.

 .. thumbnail:: ../../images/gcp/gcp-overview.png
     :align: center